Tara Perron: Our Sacred Land of Pȟezúta, Gebunden

 "Little one, we must listen quietly and see who decides to greet us this morning," she replies.

+Grandmother's friends are the plants of her sacred garden.
+They are known as pȟezúta, or medicines.
+They help her heal herself and others.
 Grandmother's understanding of these plants has been passed down from person to person for generations.

+Grandmother and Granddaughter sing a special song to the plants.
+They say hello to Chaŋíčaȟpehu (Stinging Nettle), to Čhaŋȟdóȟu (Broadleaf Plantain), to Čhaŋpȟá (Chokecherry).
 Some of these plants are full of vitamins.
 Some help soothe stings and pains.
 Some make tasty and healing syrups.
+Together, Grandmother and Granddaughter offer Čhaŋsása (Tobacco) to honor each plant in their path.

-Together, they offer Čhaŋsása to honor each plant in their path.
 Granddaughter cherishes these lessons and the gifts of pȟezúta.
 She is grateful to her grandmother for sharing her wisdom.
-Perhaps one day, she too will walk in this sacred land with her own granddaughter.
+Perhaps one day she too will walk in this sacred land with her own granddaughter.